Click here to find out more about professional bodies

 To find out how you can get a badge, please email the membership team.

 The Higher Education Bioscience Technician of the Year Award has been developed jointly by the Royal Society of Biology and the University Bioscience Managers Association (UBMA).
-This is the second year this award has been made and will be awarded at the UBMA 36th Annual Conference at Coventry University on Friday 3rd May 2019
+This is the second year this award has been made and was awarded at the UBMA 36th Annual Conference at Coventry University on Friday 3rd May 2019

 The Papin Prizes recognise the skills, talent and experience of technicians in higher education, across the UK and Ireland.
 The deadline for Papin Prize nomination submission for HETS 2019 has now closed.
 The next round will be in 2021 so watch this space.